mmahdigh/covid-risk/README.md

 it harmed the north of the country the most.

-In order to add a region, you need to go to src/logic/data.ts, add a region and fill in the needed data. please attach source of your data in your pull request. if you're not on Github, you can email me the above info. (mahdighajary@gmail.com)
+In order to add a region, you need to go to src/logic/data.ts, add a region and fill in the needed data (average daily deaths in the previous week per million, all time deaths per million, median age of the region). please attach source of your data in your pull request. if you're not on Github, you can email me the above info. (mahdighajary@gmail.com)

 # How is the probability calculated?